brimdata/zed/docs/lake/README.md

 ---

-This documents describes the "zed lake" command, a work-in-progress for indexing and searching zed data lakes.
+This documents describes the `zed lake` command, a work-in-progress for indexing and searching Zed data lakes.

 # Contents